 Given the diversity of its features and its robust framework for ecommerce, we recommend Hostgator for small- and medium-scale businesses with the potential to grow over time.

-Hostgator may have come away as the best here, but we recommend that you shop around online for a hosting service that suits your particular requirements.
+Hostgator may have come away as the best here, but we recommend that you trial for a hosting service that suits your particular requirements.

 Is Hostgator strictly for site hosting?